50 Latest Germany IELTS Topics

 The table below shows the average household expenditure on three categories (housing, food, and entertainment) in five different countries in 2023.
 CountryHousing (%)Food (%)Entertainment (%) USA302515 Canada282018 UK352012 Australia252220 Germany332315 Task: Summarize the information by selecting and reporting the main features, and make comparisons where relevant.

-The graph below shows the amount of money spent on books in Germany, France, Italy and Austria between 1995 and 2005.
-Summarize the information by selecting and reporting the main features, and make comparisons where relevant. ad
+IELTS The table chart below shows the number of nights spent by domestic and international tourists in Germany from 2016 to 2022 (in millions).
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 The chart below shows the percentage of households in a European country that had access to the internet between 1999 and 2009.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
 Germany: Started at 10% in 1999, rose steadily to 85% by 2009 France: Started at 12% in 1999, reached 80% by 2009 UK: Started highest at 20% in 1999, but slower growth; reached 75% in 2009